LordDarkHelmet/DynamicScripts/README.md

  You can also setup dynodes with one line.
 Use the -h command to see the full list of capabilietes and options, Examples are provided.

- <code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sh dynSimpleSetup.sh -h</code>
+ <code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -h</code>

 This is a collection of scripts that will assist users in setting up and managing instances of the dynamic wallet.